whittedb/udi-av-poly/README.md

 are listed below along with any required parameters needed to specify how to connect to them.
 Each one is particular to that device and will have different requirements.

-### Developer perspective:
-This nodeserver is built on a state machine framework using the transitions python3 library.
-Adding support for new devices is fairly easy.
-To add support for a new device:

-  1. Subclass AVDevice and override the indicated methods to implement the device client communication layer.
-     The state machine will drive the calls to these methods when necessary.
-  2. Subclass the AVNode class, which is a superclass of the PolyGlot V2 Node.
-The AVDevice class defines a Listener class that can be inherited by the new class to listen for events from the device client communication instances.
-  3. Add config parameter parsing and/or SSDP parsing to NodeFactory.get_params().
-  4. Update NodeFactory.on_ssdp_response() to build the new node.
-  5. Update the node definitions, nls entries and editors as needed.

-The included Pioneer VSX-1021 and Sony Bravia devices are available as examples

 ### Supported Devices:
   1. Pioneer VSX-1021 (possibly other VSX series, but use the VSX1021 custom parameter to define them) receiver

      Custom config parameters:

-       * VSX1021xxxx = Host IP and port of receiver, i.e. 192.168.1.52:23
+       * VSX1021xxxx = Host IP and port of receiver, i.e. 192.168.1.xx:23

-  2. Sony Bravia XBR-65X810C (possibly other Bravia series, but use the BRAVIA customer parameter to define them ) TV.
+  2. Sony Bravia XBR-65X810C (possibly other Bravia series, but use the BRAVIA customer parameter to define them) TV.
   Be sure to have Simple IP Control turned on in your network settings on the TV.
-       * BRAVIAxxxx = Host IP and port of receiver, i.e. 192.168.1.51:20060
+       * BRAVIAxxxx = Host IP and port of receiver, i.e. 192.168.1.xx:20060

 SSDP will search the network for your devices (the devices should be on.
 If they are off, then they might be missed).
 If SSDP doesn't find your devices, then you can define custom parameters for it as indicated.
 If defining custom